How Pokeworks Is Taking Advantage of the Raw Fish Phenomenon

 Nevertheless, through word of mouth -- and just as McVearry anticipated -- poke proved the perfect food for faddish, health-obsessed Southern Californians.
 Soon, a dozen copycat poke shacks opened around them, and even Poke-Poke’s landlord evicted it so he could open his own poke restaurant in early 2017.
 By that time, the couple had already moved to Austin, Tex., where they’d open two more restaurants.
 “We’ve been watching it get crazy in L.A.,” McVearry says.
 “Many Chinese or Korean places are turning into poke restaurants overnight.
 Bigger, slicker operators are getting in and planning bigger chains.”

 Indeed they are.
-Chicago’s seven-outlet chain Aloha Poke Co. is planning to open 10 restaurants -- including outlets in Florida, Denver, Washington, D.C., Wisconsin and Minnesota -- courtesy of a “strong seven-figure investment” by Chicago-based Levy Family Partners.
-And Sweetfin Poke, a slick chain that has opened seven locations in L.A. since 2015, recently tapped former Shake Shack CEO David Swinghamer as a strategic adviser to turn its concept into a nationwide chain.
+Chicago’s 13-outlet chain Aloha Poke Co. -- including outlets in Denver, Minneapolis, and Costa Mesa, Calif. -- is planning to open eight restaurants in Florida, Washington, D.C., and Wisconsin courtesy of a “strong seven-figure investment” by Chicago-based Levy Family Partners.
+And Sweetfin Poke, a slick chain that has opened eight locations in Southern California since 2015, recently tapped former Shake Shack CEO David Swinghamer as a strategic adviser to turn its concept into a nationwide chain.
 Additionally, a handful of regional poke restaurants are also embarking on expansion in the next few months, raising the competitive bar.

 As with any hot new franchising or food trend, competitors are already staking their territories and touting their differentiators -- even if those differentiators aren’t exactly game-changing.
 For example: Tobi Miller, the co-founder of Beverly Hills-based LemonShark Poké, notes that his company is the “only poke restaurant with cushions on the seats.”

 Aside from those comfy seats, though, LemonShark represents exactly the kind of entrant that buzzy food concepts attract -- which is to say, well-financed people with their ear to the ground.
 LemonShark was founded by Miller, a founding member and lead guitarist in the band the Wallflowers and the former pro race-car driver Richard Gottlieb.
-Both men are now successful real estate developers and have racked up more than 50 strip malls in Southern California between them.
-Their poke chain has five locations -- four in California and one in Orlando, Fla. -- and 24 more set to open during 2018.
-The company says it has sold 67 units so far, and it’s aiming to have 300 locations in key U.S. cities within the next five years.
+Both men are now successful real estate developers and have racked up more than 25 strip malls in Southern California between them.
+Their poke chain has six locations -- five in California and one in Orlando, Fla. -- and 23 more set to open over the next 12 months.
+The company says it has sold 180 units so far, and it’s aiming to have 500 locations in key U.S. cities within the next five years.

 They’re also thinking about differentiators that go beyond seating.
 “We’re dealing with the problem of the low barrier to entry in this market by sourcing the best food, securing the top locations and developing the most comfortable environments to spend time in,” Miller says.
 “We’re not just targeting the lunch takeout crowd; we’re after the clientele who want a relaxed, casual evening meal.”
 Almost half of LemonShark’s business is done after 5 p.m., and it caters to the evening crowd by offering beer and sake.